 Aliskiren (a-lis-KYE-ren), Valsartan (val-SAR-tan)

 Treats high blood pressure.
-This medicine is a combination of a renin inhibitor and an angiotensin receptor blocker.
+A lower blood pressure will reduce the risk of stroke and heart attack.
+This medicine is a combination of a renin inhibitor and an angiotensin receptor blocker (ARB).

 There may be other brand names for this medicine.